IGassmann/viaferrata.app/docs/decisions/0002-use-lucide-icons.md

 Chosen option: "Lucide" because it offers a large number of icons while also being free.

-### Consequences

-- Good, because {positive consequence, e.g., improvement of one or more desired qualities, …}
-- Bad, because {negative consequence, e.g., compromising one or more desired qualities, …}
-- … <!-- numbers of consequences can vary -->

 ## Pros and Cons of the Options

 ### Lucide